MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

     By default, this setting is turned on, and each respondent is added as a contact in Dataverse.
 This only works with surveys sent through [email](send-survey-email.md) or [survey invitation](create-survey-invite.md).
 If a contact already exists, it will be updated accordingly.

 - **Save survey progress**: Specify whether a survey's progress should be saved and a respondent can complete a survey in multiple sittings.
-By default, this setting is turned on.
+By default, this setting is turned off and the data is collected from scratch every time a survey is opened.

-    If you don't want to save a survey's progress and want to collect data from scratch every time a survey is opened, turn off this setting.
+    If you want to save a survey's progress, turn on this setting.
 More information: [Save survey progress](save-survey-progress.md)

     This setting is disabled when the [**Shuffle questions**](survey-formatting.md#shuffle-questions) setting is turned on and vice-versa.